code-builders/curriculum/rails/mailers.md

 club_mailer = ClubMailer.join_us
 # => ActionView::MissingTemplate: Missing template club_mailer/join_us
 ```
-We get an error asking for a template, so let's create one
+We get an error asking for a template, when an email is attempted to send it reads the body of the email from an HTML file of the same name as the mailer method, just like a controller method does.
+So let's create a template for this method:

 ```bash
 touch app/views/club_mailer/join_us.html.erb